Seatis/my-teaching-materials/workshop/hardware/hardware-first-day/README.md

 ## Workshop
 A mentor will guide your through various blocks provided by the PXT tool.
 There are practice tasks after each segment.

-Keep in mind that a help info will pop up if you keep your mouse pointer on a block.
+Keep in mind that a help info
+will pop up if you keep your mouse pointer on a block in the PXT tool.

 ### Tools
  - [micro:bit PXT tool](https://pxt.microbit.org/?lang=en)